joshlevinson/Sample-WP2Markdown/Resources/sender-authentication-guide.md

 ### Configuring DKIM Step 2

- Create DNS text records that include DKIM information forÂ everyÂ domain.
+ Create DNS text records that include DKIM information for every domain.
 These will be inserted in your public-facing DNS record for each of the sending domains.

 ### Configuring DKIM Step 3

- Once you are ready, askÂ Emarsys Support to add your domains for signing to the Emarsys email servers.
+ Once you are ready, ask Emarsys Support to add your domains for signing to the Emarsys email servers.

 ### Configure DMARC

- DMARC is a framework that ISPs use to help them know how to handle emails without authentication, or broken authentication, being sent fromÂ a specificÂ domain.
+ DMARC is a framework that ISPs use to help them know how to handle emails without authentication, or broken authentication, being sent from a specific domain.

 #### Prerequisites

  For illustration purposes, our examples below will use example.com.

-- Ensure you have access to your domainâ&#128;&#153;s DNS entry.
+- Ensure you have access to your domain’s DNS entry.
 Ask your Domain Registrar / ISP to provide you the key information and policy entries for your DNS entry.
 - An email address to which to send the feedback and information reports.

  Please note: Not every Domain Registrar interface is able to set the DNS entry required for DMARC, so you might need to contact their support for further assistance.

 #### <span class="mw-headline" id="c50e589fe419a6f3e6d63d72536b247c">Configuring DMARC Step 1<a name="bs-ue-jumpmark-3bfd32307fc87e6c2c92da0760b4a10d"></a></span>

  The DMARC record is a special subdomain to your domain called _dmarc, for example "_dmarc.example.com".
-Add the following DMARC entry to the TXT record of all your sendingÂ domains: `_dmarc.example.com IN TXT "v=DMARC1; p=reject; adkim=s; aspf=r; pct=100;"` This tells receiving email servers to drop all emails from this domain in case of authentication failure.
+Add the following DMARC entry to the TXT record of all your sending domains: `_dmarc.example.com IN TXT "v=DMARC1; p=reject; adkim=s; aspf=r; pct=100;"` This tells receiving email servers to drop all emails from this domain in case of authentication failure.

 #### Configuring DMARC Step 2

-**Enable feedback** You can receive DMARC feedback reports, choosing to receive aggregated reports (using the rua= switch) or forensic reports (using the ruf= switch), or both, as follows: `_dmarc.example.com IN TXT "v=DMARC1; p=reject; adkim=s; aspf=r; pct=100; <i>rua=<a class="external free" href="mailto:dmarc-feedback@example.com" rel="nofollow" target="_blank">mailto:dmarc-feedback@example.com</a>; ruf=<a class="external free" href="mailto:dmarc-forensic@example.com" rel="nofollow" target="_blank">mailto:dmarc-forensic@example.com</a>; rf=afrf;</i> "` The above exampleÂ tells theÂ receiving email servers to drop all emails from this domain, *and* to send you an abuse report to theÂ nominated email addresses.
+**Enable feedback** You can receive DMARC feedback reports, choosing to receive aggregated reports (using the rua= switch) or forensic reports (using the ruf= switch), or both, as follows: `_dmarc.example.com IN TXT "v=DMARC1; p=reject; adkim=s; aspf=r; pct=100; <i>rua=<a class="external free" href="mailto:dmarc-feedback@example.com" rel="nofollow" target="_blank">mailto:dmarc-feedback@example.com</a>; ruf=<a class="external free" href="mailto:dmarc-forensic@example.com" rel="nofollow" target="_blank">mailto:dmarc-forensic@example.com</a>; rf=afrf;</i> "` The above example tells the receiving email servers to drop all emails from this domain, *and* to send you an abuse report to the nominated email addresses.

 #### Understanding the DMARC components